 PubMed is produced and updated daily by the U.S. National Library of Medicine

 Access to PubMed is free, but to make the most of the links to the full text articles you need to access PubMed via the Utrecht University Library website.
 If you do so, you will find the next to each reference.
 This will bring you directly to the full text, if available.
-Older volumes which are not online yet and are housed in the depots of the University Library may be requested via the catalogue.
+Older volumes which are not online yet and are housed in the depots of the University Library may be requested via WorldCat.
 For this you need a library card.
+Click in the UBU-LINK menu on 'Availability via Utrecht University Library' - 'Items' and select the correct year.
+See also: Loan and more.

 MeSH is the controlled list of keywords in PubMed.